 Photo: Lila la Loop

-By the wayside and in local gardens
+Along the roadside and in local gardens

 Black elderberry